Pranavdonti14/C13/README.md

-# C13
+# C12
-The new Trex game has a lifetime
+Trex game has clouds